ManchesterRoboticsLtd/TE3003B_Integration_of_Robotics_and_Intelligent_Systems_2025/README.md

   *	Point-to-point navigation.

   **Mini challenge:**
-  *	Model the Puzzlebot in ROS and Visualise it in RVIZ.
+  *	Model the kinematic model of the Puzzlebot in ROS and Visualise it in RVIZ.
   *	Move the robot using a point-to-point navigation strategy.